 The Client or Server sending the PUBREL MUST use one of the return codes in Table 3.8 – PUBCOMP Return code v.

-Length of Identifier/Value pairs.
+Length of Identifier/Value pairs

 The length of Identifier/Value pairs in the PUBREL Packet variable header encoded as a Variable Byte Integer.
 If the Remaining Length is less than 4 there is no Length of Identifier/Value pairs and the value of 0 is used.